jeertmans/DiffeRT2d/docs/source/contributing/workflow.md

 poetry install
 ```

-Additionnally, DiffeRT2d comes with group dependencies for development purposes:
+Additionally, DiffeRT2d comes with group dependencies for development purposes:

 ```bash
 poetry install --with dev  # For linters and formatters